 11. Display Information on Your Idle TV

-To set up Daydream, just follow the steps below:
+To set up a Screensaver, just follow the steps below:

 If you like tinkering with settings, and playing around with hidden (advanced) features, you’ll be glad to know that you can access Developer Options on your Android TV as well.
 To enable Developer Options on an Android TV, just do the following: